-The BC Young Farmers Association is a young organization, energized and excited about moving into the future.
-We have an amazing membership of over 250 registered young farmers (and that number is growing) with small and large operations alike, from commodity categories including: beef cattle, berries, dairy, field vegetables, flowers, fox, grain, greenhouse, hay, mink, nursery, pork, poultry, pigeon, eggs, duck, geese, sheep, lamb, goats, horse, vineyard, tree fruits, bees, and organic & specialty producers.
+The BC Young Farmers is a young organization, energized and excited about moving into the future.
+We are a committee under the BC Agriculture Council that was started in 2008.
+Our members range in age from 19 to 40.
+We have an amazing membership of over 400 registered young farmers (and that number is growing) with small and large operations alike, from commodity categories including: beef cattle, berries, dairy, field vegetables, flowers, grain, greenhouse, hay, nursery, pork, poultry, eggs, geese, sheep, lamb, goats, horse, vineyard, tree fruits, bees, and organic & specialty producers.

 BCYF assists young farmers in BC with information, education and support to ensure farming remains a success in our province!
 Through our events & workshops, our members have an opportunity to expand their knowledge and exchange ideas that can positively influence farming in BC.